-town draw The Court's decision also runs counter to the common law in the nineteenth century, which recognized substantial tort immunity for municipal actions.
-E.g., 2 J. Dillon, The Law of Municipal Corporations 862-863, 875-876 (2d ed.
+The Court's decision also runs counter to the common law in the 19th century, which recognized substantial tort immunity for municipal actions.
+E. g., 2 J. Dillon, The Law of Municipal Corporations §§ 753, 765, at 862-863, 875-876 (2d ed.
 1873); W. Williams, The Liability of Municipal Corporations for Tort 9, 16 (1901).
 Nineteenth-century courts generally held that municipal corporations were not liable for acts undertaken in their "governmental," as opposed to their "proprietary," capacity.
-Most states now use other criteria for determining when a local government should be liable for damages.
-See infra, at Part III.C.3.
-Still, governmental/proprietary distinction retains significance because it was so widely accepted when § 1983 was enacted.
-14/ It is inconceivable that a Congress thoroughly versed in current legal doctrines, see Monell v.
-New York City Dep't of Social Services, 436 U.S., at 669, would have intended through silence to create the strict liability regime now imagined by this Court.
+Most States now use other criteria for determining when a local government should be liable for damages.
+See infra, at 24-26.
+Still, the governmental/proprietary distinction retains significance because it was so widely accepted when § 1983 was enacted.
+It is inconceivable that a Congress thoroughly versed in current legal doctrines, see Monell v.
+New York City Dept. of Social Services, 436 U. S., at 669, would have intended through silence to create the strict liability regime now imagined by this Court.

-More directly relevant to this case is the common-law distinction between "discretionary" and "ministerial" duties of local governments.
+More directly relevant to this case is the common-law distinction between the "discretionary" and "ministerial" duties of local governments.
 This Court wrote in Harris v.
-District of Columbia, 256 U.S. 650, 652 (1921), "When acting in good faith municipal corporations are not liable for the manner in which they exercise discretionary powers of a public or legislative character."
+District of Columbia, 256 U. S. 650, 652 (1921): "When acting in good faith municipal corporations are not liable for the manner in which they exercise discretionary powers of a public or legislative character."
 See Weightmann v.
-The Corporation of Washington, 66 U.S. (1 Black) 39, 49-50 (1861).
+The Corporation of Washington, 66 U. S. (1 Black) 39, 49-50 (1861).
 The rationale for this immunity derives from the theory of separation of powers.
 In Carr v.
 The Northern Liberties, 35 Pa.
-St. 324, 329 (1860), the Pennsylvania Supreme Court explained why a local government was immune for damage caused by an inadequate town drainage plan.
+St. 324, 329 (1860), the Pennsylvania Supreme Court ex-